-Many people think about budgeting in the same way that they think about counting calories:
+Many people think about budgeting in the same way they think about counting calories.

 Budgeting apps — much like food tracking apps — can make this process easier.
-When the right tool is matched with the right person, great things happen.
+Once you find the right tool for you, you’ll start to see a substantial improvement.

-To help you find your perfect match, we’ve carefully sorted and tested dozens of apps to find the best budgeting app for each major category.
+To help you find your perfect match, we’ve carefully sorted and tested dozens of apps to find the best budgeting apps for every type of budgeter.